AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

-# Lab 8 - Secure High-Performance Datacenter Edge
+# Lab 8 - SECURE HIGH-PERFORMANCE DATACENTER EDGE

 You are  asked to interconnect the on-prem DC in New York to your MCNA.
 An **Aviatrix Edge** device has already been provisioned and it got already registered to the existing **Aviatrix Controller**.